Multi-object filtering with stochastic populations: DISP filter: time prediction

 \section{DISP filter: time prediction}

-In this section we provide a detailed construction of the Bayes prediction step of the \ac{disp} filter, i.e. we describe how the probability measure propagated from the previous step $P^{\d}_{t - 1}$ is updated to $\hat{P}^{\d}_t$ (see Figure~\ref{fig:data_flow}).
+In this section we provide a detailed construction of the Bayes prediction step of the \ac{disp} filter, i.e., we describe how the law of the population is updated from the posterior $P_{t-1}$ to the prediction $P_{t|t-1}$ (see Figure~\ref{fig:data_flow}).
 In this section, $t \geq 0$ designs an arbitrary time step relevant to the scenario.
+The proof of the \ac{disp} prediction can be found in \cite[chap.
+3]{Houssineau_J_2015_1_2}.